Open Access Publishing

 Advancing the Impact of UC Davis Research

 The UC Davis Library promotes broad public access to the scholarly work of the Davis campus community, and encourages Davis authors to participate in the wider dissemination, higher visibility, and accelerated discovery of knowledge that open access publishing offers.

 Visit the UC Office of Scholarly Communication page on Open Access Publishing at UC for more, including discounts on open access publishing, eScholarship publishing, UC Press open access, and open data.

 Journal articles may be published open access either in full OA journals, where all content is openly available, or hybrid journals, where a portion of the content is openly available and the remainder of the content is available by subscription only.
 Some publishers charge a fee, known as an Article Processing Charge (APC), for open access publication; for a full OA journal the APC is generally a requirement for publication, while for a hybrid journal the author may choose to pay an APC to make content openly available.

-Some of the following discounts are obtained through paid memberships, some are negotiated into institutional licenses with the publisher, and some are offered by the publisher in exchange for subscriptions.
+Some of the following discounts are obtained through UC transformative open access publishing agreements, paid memberships, negotiated institutional licenses with the publisher, or offered by the publisher in exchange for subscriptions.